JUARA POLICIES AND PROCEDURES

 11.3 Policies and Provisions Severable.
 If any provision of the Agreement, in its current form or as it may be amended, is found to be invalid, or unenforceable for any reason, only the invalid portion(s) of the provision will be severed and the remaining terms and provisions shall remain in full force and effect and shall be construed as if the invalid, or unenforceable provision, never comprised a part of the Agreement.

-The JUARA Consultant Compensation Plan has been designed to reward Independent JUARA Consultants for sharing our products, services and income opportunity with others and is incorporated into these Policies by this reference.
+The JUARA Guide Compensation Plan has been designed to reward Independent JUARA Guides for sharing our products, services and income opportunity with others and is incorporated into these Policies by this reference.